zafeirakopoulos/zafeirakopoulos.github.io/_pages/publications.md

 {% cite Breuer2017 %}.
 Often it is important to have two representations of an object, since for some question the first representation is more convenient while for other questions it is the second.
-For example, if we want to check if a point belongs to a curve, then the implicit form (see Section~\ref{sec:IM}) is better.
+For example, if we want to check if a point belongs to a curve, then the implicit form is better {% cite issac15 %}.
-If we want to plot the curve though, the parametric form (see Section~\ref{sec:ptopo}) is better.
+If we want to plot the curve though, the parametric form {% cite ptopo2023 %} is better.

-The change of representation theme, appears in my research clearly
-% in the transformation of the problem of finding complementary sequences and orthogonal
-% designs to a problem of ideals in a certain polynomial ring (see
-% Section\ref{sec:OD}),
-in the treatment of integer partitions as lattice points in polyhedra (see Section~\ref{sec:SPG} and Section~\ref{sec:GIP}) and in the consideration of the Ehrhart polynomial computation as an interpolation problem, which in turn becomes again a problem in polyhedral geometry (see Section\ref{sec:EI}).
+The change of representation theme, appears in my research clearly in the treatment of integer partitions as lattice points in polyhedra and in the consideration of the Ehrhart polynomial computation as an interpolation problem, which in turn becomes again a problem in polyhedral geometry {% cite Fisikopoulos2017 %}.

 ### Bases and Decomposition